Looking for a secure, open-source password manager that doesn’t break the bank? Bitwarden could be just what you need.

 Bitwarden support

 Bitwarden provides a range of online support options but does not offer telephone support.
-You can connect with them via email (hello@bitwarden.com) or social media (Twitter, Reddit, and Github).
+You can connect with them via email (hello@bitwarden.com) or through their social media channels (X, Reddit, and GitHub).
 It also has an active set of community forums.

 I find Bitwarden’s Help Center to be one of its highlights when it comes to customer self-service.
 It’s well-supplied with simple-to-understand how-tos and most of them are backed by suitable screenshots.